wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 For detailed configuration options, go to :ref:`Syscheck <reference_ossec_syscheck>`.

 To configure syscheck, a list of files and directories must be identified.
-The ``check_all`` option checks md5, sha1, owner, and permissions of the file.
+The ``check_all`` option checks file size, permissions, owner, last modification date, inode and all the hash sums (MD5, SHA1 and SHA256).

 ::